hychn/hychn.github.io/md/workout.md

 * Tighten it, keep a straight back and lift

 ## Benchpress
+* When you descend, pull/row slowly with your back as well to be able to generate the counter forcefrom the
 * Keep a tight chest muscle around shoulder joint and keep shoulder joint locked and stable

 # FORM